AlexandreDecan/sismic/docs/testing.rst

 If ``tester`` ends in a final configuration, ie. ``tester.final`` holds, then the test is **considered** successful.

-The following *tester statechart* examples are relative to :ref:`this statechart <elevator_example>`.
-They show the specification of some testers in YAML, and how to execute them.
+Examples follow.
 Note that these testers are currently used as unit tests for Sismic.

 7th floor is never reached
 ^^^^^^^^^^^^^^^^^^^^^^^^^^